spacewander/lua-resty-murmurhash3/README.md

 `cmake . && cmake --build .` to build the `libmurmurhash3` library, then copy it to your `lua_package_cpath`.
 Also copy the `murmurhash3.lua` to your project, so that you could call those methods.

+If you are using `luarocks`, you could install it via `sudo luarocks install lua-resty-murmurhash3` and require it in your project with `local mmh3 = require "murmurhash3"`.